-Continuing our series on the best way to purchasing Microsoft licensing (see here and here for previous posts), today we will look at another popular option for small and medium businesses: the Open Value program.
+Continuing our series on the best way to purchasing Microsoft licensing (see Part one here and part two here for previous posts), today we will look at another popular option for small and medium businesses: the Open Value program.

 If you are familiar with the Open Business program which I discussed in my previous post, you can think of the Open Value program as a distant cousin.
 The two are related, but very different from each other.
 Here is quick comparison of the two: